abi/screenshot-to-code/README.md

 ## 🛠 Getting Started

 The app has a React/Vite frontend and a FastAPI backend.
-You will need an OpenAI API key with access to the GPT-4 Vision API.
+You will need an OpenAI API key with access to the GPT-4 Vision API or Google API key for Gemini Pro Vision.

+Model Configuration can also be found on the settings modal of the web ui.

 Run the backend (I use Poetry for package management - `pip install poetry` if you don't have it):

+### Run with GPT-4 Vision
 ```bash
 cd backend
 echo "OPENAI_API_KEY=sk-your-key" > .env